 On the toolbar, click Save to save the task, and then click Run to execute it.

-To run the node on a schedule, configure its scheduling properties.
-For more information, see Scheduling configurations.
+To run the node on a schedule, configure its scheduling configuration as needed.
+For more information, see Scheduling configuration.

-After you configure the node, you must commit and deploy it.
+After you configure the node, you must deploy it.
 For more information, see Node and workflow deployment.

-After the task is deployed, you can view the status of scheduled tasks in Operation Center.
+After the task is deployed, you can monitor its scheduled runs in Operation Center.
 For more information, see Get started with Operation Center.

 Next steps

-After the external tables are created, you must synchronize data into the corresponding Hologres tables.
-Then, use Hologres commands to accelerate queries on MaxCompute data.
-For more information, see Use a foreign table to accelerate queries on MaxCompute data.
+After the external tables are created, synchronize data to the Hologres tables and use Hologres commands to accelerate queries on MaxCompute data.
+For more information, see Accelerate queries on MaxCompute data by using a foreign table.